 - The freedom to express yourself artistically without endorsing a view with which you disagree

-Jack Phillips and his bakery, Masterpiece Cakeshop, came under attack when Jack respectfully declined to create a wedding cake celebrating a same-sex marriage, even though same-sex marriage is not recognized in Colorado where Masterpiece Cakeshop is located.
+Jack Phillips and his bakery, Masterpiece Cakeshop, came under attack when Jack respectfully declined to create a wedding cake celebrating a same-sex marriage, even though same-sex marriage was not recognized at the time in Colorado where Masterpiece Cakeshop is located.
 Jack declined because using his God-given talents to promote same-sex marriage would go against his religious belief that marriage is between a man and a woman.
 While Jack could not use his artistic skill to design and create a cake to celebrate a same-sex marriage, he offered to create cakes for the same-sex couple for different events or sell them pre-made items from the bakery.

 An administrative law judge rejected these arguments in December 2013 and ordered Jack to violate his religious beliefs by designing cakes for same-sex ceremonies.
-The judge ruled that designing and creating cakes for these ceremonies is not speech protected by the First Amendment and that the state could determine where Jack’s “rights end and [others’] rights begin.”
+The judge ruled that designing and creating cakes for these ceremonies are not speech protected by the First Amendment and that the state could determine where Jack’s “rights end and [others’] rights begin.”
 The judge also held that coercing Jack to participate in a same-sex ceremony did not “unduly abridge [his] right to the free exercise of religion.”

 Our role in this case